 Programs for Cancer Survivors

-These programs are designed to help cancer survivors improve quality of life through supervised exercise and physical therapy.
+This program is designed to help cancer survivors improve quality of life through supervised exercise.

 New research in cancer treatment is beginning to dispel many of the myths and early fears about the safety, feasibility and efficacy of exercise as a quality-of-life intervention following a cancer diagnosis.